paul-hammant/StoryNavigator/README.md

 open xref.json to see the data in question

-# Running this without cloning out
+# Running this without cloning it

-To see a live app, visit: (http://paul-hammant.github.com/StoryNavigator)[http://paul-hammant.github.com/StoryNavigator]
+To see a live app, visit: [http://paul-hammant.github.com/StoryNavigator](http://paul-hammant.github.com/StoryNavigator)

 # Collaboration